Skip to content

 “Find all issues blocked by PROJ-12 and summarise what’s at risk.”

 If your projektor instance is behind Cloudflare Access (which it should be in production), headless agents need a service token rather than a user JWT.
-See the CF Access docs for minting service tokens.
+See the Cloudflare Access docs on service tokens for minting one.

 Pass the service token credentials alongside the API token: